 \section{\benchmark~ Benchmark}

-This section presents the new benchmark \benchmark~ constructed for example-based code generation. \benchmark~ consists of various programming tasks (i.e., functionalities).
-To adapt to the iterative evaluation framework, for each programming task, the benchmark should include three components: (1) A ground-truth implementation of the functionality; (2) A function signature indicating the input-output types; and (3) Input constraints specifying the range of inputs.
-In this section, we first list the sources and selection criteria for the programming tasks, then describe the usage and construction of the three components.
+We introduce \benchmark, our new benchmark designed specifically for evaluating example-based code generation. \benchmark~ consists of various programming tasks (i.e., target functionalities).
+To adapt to the iterative evaluation framework, for each programming task, the benchmark should include three components: (1) a ground-truth implementation (i.e., reference code) of the target functionality; (2) a function signature indicating the input-output types; and (3) input constraints specifying the range of the inputs.
+In this section, we first list the sources and selection criteria for the programming tasks, and then describe the construction and usage of the three components.

 \benchmark~ includes programming tasks from two main sources.
-(1) CodeHunt~\cite{CodeHunt}: a real-world dataset collected from a high-impact educational gaming platform where each task's functional requirement is presented with only test cases (i.e., I/O examples).
-According to the given test cases, the platform expects players to iteratively modify their code (written by Java or C\#) to match the functional behavior of secret solutions.
-The programming tasks in CodeHunt are specifically designed for educational scenarios, including fundamental concepts such as control structures, data manipulation, and algorithmic problem-solving.
-(2) HumanEval~\cite{HumanEval}, a well-known benchmark for classic code generation.
+(1) CodeHunt~\cite{CodeHunt, CodeHunt2}: a real-world dataset collected from a high-impact educational gaming platform where each task's requirement is presented with only tests (i.e., I/O examples).
+According to the given tests, the players need to iteratively modify their code (written in Java or C\#) to match the input-output behavior of an invisible secret function.
+The programming tasks in CodeHunt are specifically designed for educational scenarios, including fundamental concepts such as control structures, data manipulation, and algorithmic problem solving.
+(2) HumanEval~\cite{Codex}, a well-known benchmark for code generation.
 It is a benchmark specifically tailored to Python, comprising a diverse set of programming tasks accompanied by natural-language statements, I/O examples, and test cases.
 HumanEval has been widely used~\cite{CodeGenerationSurvey} and extended~\cite{HumanevalExtension1, HumanevalExtension2} by existing studies, and many LLMs have achieved promising performance on this benchmark.
-By involving the programming tasks from Humaneval, we can further compare LLMs' code generation capability when the expected functionalities are described by natural language and I/O examples.
+By involving the programming tasks from HumanEval, we can further compare LLMs' code generation capability between natural-language requirements and I/O-example requirements.

 We manually filter the collected programming tasks based on their requirements, excluding those whose inputs and outputs cannot be represented by simple data structures (e.g., lists with elements of different data types).
-In total, we obtain 168 programming tasks for example-based code generation.
-21 of these tasks are from CodeHunt, and 147 are from HumanEval.
+In total, we obtain 172 programming tasks for example-based code generation: 24 of these tasks are from CodeHunt, and 148 are from HumanEval.